Marco Terminesi

-Marco Terminesi (born September 5, 1984, in Woodbridge, Ontario) is a Canadian former soccer player.
+Marco Terminesi (born September 5, 1984) is a Canadian former soccer player.

 Career

 Youth and college

 Terminesi attended Holy Cross Catholic Academy, and played club soccer for Woodbridge Soccer Club, guiding them to the 1994 and 2000 Robbie International Championship, the 2002 Ontario Cup Championship and the 2003 Showcase Championship.

 He played college soccer at the University of Louisville from 2003 to 2007.
 He was named to the Athletic Director's Honor Roll on three occasions, and was named to the Conference USA All-Freshman team in his debut year, and was the 2008 Big East Scholar Athlete of the Year.

 Professional

 He began his career in 2008 with the Italia Shooters in the Canadian Soccer League.
 After spending a year playing indoor soccer with Milwaukee Wave in the Xtreme Soccer League, Terminesi signed with the Minnesota Thunder of the USL First Division in May 2009.
 He made his debut for the team on May 31, 2009, in a game against the Puerto Rico Islanders.
 He then joined the Montreal Impact on July 27, 2010.
 He was released by Montreal on October 12, 2011.